ThompsonBethany01/Telco_Churn/README.md

 > - CSV file with customer_id, probability of churn, and prediction of churn

 ### Background
+Why is customer loyalty important?
+What is the cost of churn?
+According to Fred Reichheld from [Bain&Company](https://media.bain.com/Images/BB_Prescription_cutting_costs.pdf),
+>"A 5% increase in customer retention produces
+>more than a 25% increase in profit.
+Why?
+Return customers tend
+>to buy more from a company over time.
+As
+>they do, operating costs to serve them decline."

 ### Data Dictionary
 The Telco Churn data base contains four tables.
 The visual below shows each table name with the features in each, along with the foriegn keys that connect them together.
 For this project, the database is combined into one pandas dataframe.
 ![telco_churn_dataframe](https://i.pinimg.com/originals/6d/dd/1a/6ddd1a8c78c29dbb2d893ca820b2e79f.png)